chronicleworks/chronicle/docs/docs/domain_modelling.md

 #### Author

-An Author is a Person who creates a Revision of Guidance supervised by an Editor.
+An Author is a Person who creates a Guidance of Guidance supervised by an Editor.

 #### Researcher